Transfer Learning with Distance Covariance for Random Forest: Error Bounds and an EHR Application: Takeaways for Standard random forest

 This intuition can be confirmed by the simulation shown in Figure \ref{fig:srf_dcov}.
 We see from this simulation that this soft feature screening method can improve the performance of standard random forest when the model is sparse in the sense that the true data-generating function only depends on a few features.
 In Figure \ref{fig:srf_dcov}, the sample size of the training data is $n=10000$ and the test data is $n_{test} = 100$.
 Assume there are 50 candidate features and only 25 of them contribute to the response variable.
 Specially, we generate data from,

 and $\epsilon_i\overset{\text{i.i.d.}}{\sim} N(0,1)$.
 We randomly select $m=15$ features at each split in both RF and RF-DCOV algorithms.
-The only difference is that our new algorithm select those features with probabilities proportional to the distance covariances between the feature and the response variable estimated by all the observations.
+The only difference is that our new algorithm selects those features with probabilities proportional to the distance covariances between the feature and the response variable estimated by all the observations (in the training data).
 The number of trees in the forests is 100 and each tree gets a bootstrapped sample of size 1000.
 The maximum depth of the trees is set to $\log_2 n=10$.
 The simulation runs for 100 times with the same setting.
+This simulation shows the distance covariance aided random forest has significantly better out-of-sample MSE than the regular random forest (Figure \ref{fig:srf_dcov}).

 We further investigate this empirical observation by contrasting performance in two scenarios with two more simulations.
 Consider the following two data-generating functions.

 The first function clearly has the last $(d-d_0)$ features, which dominate the function value.
 Intuitively, if one can estimate the functional relationship with those predictors well, then one would be able to achieve a reasonably low MSE.
 This can be seen by noting that in the first function, we have the functions $6\sin (2\pi x)$ ranging within $[-6, 6]$, whereas other functions have ranges no larger than 1.
 The second function, on the other hand do not have any features that is a dominant determinant of the function value.
 What we can see from Figure \ref{fig:srf_dcov_strong} is that if there are particularly strong features that explain large variation in the response, then distance covariance weighting as proposed here is quite effective (Left figure).
 On the other hand it is not so effective if all features contribute similarly to the variation in the data.